bekk/bekk-christmas/post/react/getting-started-with-tracking-and-measuring-in-your-react-project.md

 For our React project, we’re using Microsoft’s npm packages created for integrating your project tracking in Application Insights. [@microsoft/applicationinsights-web](https://github.com/microsoft/ApplicationInsights-JS) is the Javascript SDK and works well if you’re mostly interested in tracking actions and events. [@microsoft/applicationinsights-react-js](https://github.com/microsoft/ApplicationInsights-JS/tree/master/extensions/applicationinsights-react-js) is a React plugin for the Javascript SDK, which enables instrumenting various react component usage tracking and utilizing higher-order component function.
 It permits for more low-level tracking, for instance measuring time from the ComponentDidMount event through the ComponentWillUnmount event.
 There is a good React demo project available [here](https://github.com/Azure-Samples/application-insights-react-demo), all you need to get started is the instrumentation key from the Application Insights resource on your Azure Portal.
 If you're just getting started Application Insights tracking, I recommend running the demo locally and playing the different forms of tracking showcased.
 So what can you do with all of this?
 Let's get trackin'

 The most basic form of tracking is arguably event tracking.
-For example tracking what users search for on your site.
+For example, say you want to track what users search for on your site

 ```
 const handleSearch = (searchString) => {